 This competency steps through the process of developing a hypothesis and using data to test the hypothesis.
 Using COVID-19 data from 2020, students will investigate if the proximity to New York Subway stations had any association with the concentrations of positive COVID-19 cases.
 Students will also explore regression modeling to test hypotheses.

 This competency examines and applies data manipulation techniques to prepare data for analysis.
-Students will identify how and why data manipulation is important to the role of data scientists and perform data preparation (remove duplicates, recoding, filtering, and formatting) on a provided dataset.
-Students will also apply analysis techniques on prepared data set using Pivot Charts and summarize data with Pivot Tables.
+Students will identify how and why data manipulation is important to the role of data scientists and perform data preparation (removing duplicates, recoding, filtering, and formatting) on a provided dataset.
+Students will also apply analysis techniques on prepared data sets using Pivot Charts and summarize data with Pivot Tables.

 This competency explores the role of data visualization.
 Students will identify early players in the data visualization field and advanced data visualizations of today, examine the steps in creating a data brief to inform the story to tell with data and fundamental design components, and create a simple data visualization using open source tools.